 This past weekend we took a little road trip to Boulder.
-Oh, Boulder, how I love you.
-It may only be about 40 minutes away from home, but there is always something fun to do there.
-This time, we explored some of the fun kid-friendly and free things to do in Boulder.
+It’s only about a 40-minute drive, but there is always something fun to do there.
+This time, we explored some of the fun kid-friendly and FREE things to do in Boulder.
 Because who doesn’t love free?

 2. Boulder Creek Path